Understanding Tuition & Fees

 |Tuition and Fees||Average||Average||Average|

-Regrettably, this college doesn't offer any tuition discounts to students who live in state.
+As opposed to state schools, Chamberlain - Ohio doesn't offer reduced tuition to students who live in state.

 Tuition and fees take care of the expense of attendance for one year of school, but do not include room and board, which is an extra charge you will get if you decide to stay on campus.
 Bear in mind a lot of students have financial aid and scholarships that decrease their total cost.